timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-11-25:
+# Objectives for Today 2020-11-26:

+- Digging into Matrix issues _again_ not sure why things are not as expected...
 - Jump into physics and work on energy conservation with angular/linear momentum.
-- Fix the issue with the sphere rotating around the wrong axis.

 **Purpose**

 Get the physics engine doing more stuff.

-NEW RECORD: Day 181 in a row
+NEW RECORD: Day 182 in a row